stuart-brown/ArduinoShutterSpeedTester/README.md

 #### Alignment
 The macro bellows has two thumb screws, one on each side (red arrows in image below).
 The laser detector housing has a 3D printed "dimple" in the circular ring at the "12 o'clock" position that the thumb screw screws into to align it and stop it rotating.
-The laser diode holder does not have any "dimples", it can be rotated to align the laser diodes and sensors, then the thumb screw is screwed down to hold it in place.
+The laser diode holder does not have any "dimples", it can be rotated to align the laser diodes and sensors (yellow arrow in image below), then the thumb screw is screwed down to hold it in place.

 <div style="text-align: center;"><img
   src="images/Version1/20221106_162254+162300_ON1-annotated.jpg"
   alt="Alignment"
   title="Alignment"
-  height="200"
+  height="300"
   style="display: inline-block;vertical-align: middle;"></div>